Coledunsby/CDCodabarView/README.md

     codabarView.font = UIFont(name: "AvenirNext-Regular", size: 15.0)!
     ```

-5. Add the barcode to your view.
+4. Add the barcode to your view:

     ```
     view.addSubview(codabarView)